mpldr/glog/README.md

 ### `GLOG_METALOGGER`

 - `1`
-	- enable the built in meta-logger (the logger, logging activities of the logging library). *DO NOT USE THIS UNLESS YOU HAVE GOOD REASON!* It look horrible.
+	- enable the built-in meta-logger (the logger, logging activities of the logging library). *DO NOT USE THIS UNLESS YOU HAVE GOOD REASON!* It looks horrible.

 ## Contribute